statement / biography / cv

 “Lori’s works are sublime meditations on what it means to be alive with the earth. —Lynda Sherman, Bremelo Press

-“Vonderhorst’s paintings are especially haunting.” — Ron Glowen, The Everett Herald
+“Vonderhorst’s paintings are especially haunting.” — Ron Glowen, The Herald